FrankBijnen/TripManager/CommonUnits/Vcl.ShellControls/ReadMe.txt

 - Modify the Vcl.Shell.ShellCtrls.pas file.

-1) In the 'public' declarations of TShellTreeView, add
+1) In the 'protected' declarations of TCustomShellTreeView add 'virtual' to 'initnode'.

-property OnCustomDrawItem;

 2) In the 'private' declarations of TCustomShellListView, comment 'procedure EnumColumns'.